pstrh/react-constraint-validation/README.md

 ### Form framework needed

-**React Constraint Validation** provides a HOC and some standard validators.
+**React Constraint Validation** provides a experimental HOC and some standard validators.
 The HOC can be used to enhance form components of your preferred form framework e.g. Formik.

 Limitation: Actually it currently only supports Formik ;) Support for other form frameworks like React Final Form is planned with one of the next releases.